sahil-shefeek/data-structures-in-c/README.md

 Navigating through a repository can be challenging, but my repository is designed with meticulous organization to make navigation easy and intuitive.

-The file structure of CCpy is structured according to a clear navigational hierarchy.
+The file structure of data-structures-in-c is structured according to a clear navigational hierarchy.
 Below is an overview of this hierarchy, arranged from the highest to the lowest level of importance:

 | Precedence Level |               Data Structure               |
 | :--------------: | :----------------------------------------: |